isabellaPhung/UCSC-CSE123-S25/doc/common/decision_table.md

 ### Focus Desk {.unlisted .unnumbered}

-A smart desk with an in built notification system and lighting system to improve focus.
+A smart desk with an in-built notification system and lighting system to improve focus.

 | Criteria         | Score | Weighted Score | Note |
 | ---------------- | ----- | -------------- | ---- |